 The Academy’s Branches

-The Academy consists of 7,152 members (as of their last published update on December 14, 2015 reported in The Wrap), and is divided into 17 branches, with three additional classifications for At Large Members (who get to vote for the Oscars), and Associate and Retired Members (who do NOT get to vote on the Oscars):
+The Academy is divided into 17 branches, with three additional classifications for At Large Members (who get to vote for the Oscars), and Associate and Retired Members (who do NOT get to vote on the Oscars):

-Some news organizations assume that the general public is only interested in members who can vote for the Oscars, and so they leave out the Retired and Associate members.
-This is why you will often see it reported that there are 6,261 voting members from the 17 branches and the At-Large members:
+While the total number of Academy member is either 7,562 or 7,686 (Steve Pond’s latest numbers published in The Wrap on 12/23/2016 have some inconsistencies that leave out 124 people), most news organizations assume that the general public is only interested in members who can vote for the Oscars, and so they leave out the Retired and Associate members.
+This is why you will often see it reported that there are 6,687 voting members from the 17 branches and the At-Large members:

 While the picture above is factually accurate, I sometimes wonder if it contributes to misunderstandings about the Academy.
 For the general public who is already accustomed to associating films primarily with their actors, it is perhaps too easy to lose sight of the potential impact of the smaller branches.
-Yes, actors make up the largest single branch, but they are still only 18% of the Academy.
+Yes, actors make up the largest single branch, but they are still only 17% of the voting membership.

 To keep myself from falling into this trap, I have begun imagining the branches in clusters.
 It’s not a perfect system, but the chart below reminds me to think about the Academy in different ways.
 For example, when I combine the producers, executives and public relations branches, they collectively make up a larger voting bloc than the actors do, lest I forget that the movie industry is as much about business as it is about art.
 Similarly, while the technical and craft artists may be broken up into different branches, they constitute a greater proportion of the Academy than the famous directors that get labeled as auteurs.
 And while documentarians, animators and musicians may not have that much in common, it would be foolish to completely disregard the number of Oscar votes that come from the top left quarter of this chart.